max-van-leeuwen/SnapLensStudio-ParticleRedirect/README.md

 - When you would need this:

 If you want particles to spawn within a texture, or if you want to store those positions in the particles' attributes so they can move from one to the next.
-It could also be useful in the Material Editor, like when instancing to custom positions!

 <br/><br/>
 - What it does: